Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 ## The com.mojang folder

 The `com.mojang` folder is a special folder where we build our addons.
-Minecraft understand this location, and addon-files placed here will appear in-game.
+Minecraft understands this location, and addon-files placed here will appear in-game.
 All files we access or create will be placed somewhere in this folder!

 You should create a shortcut to the `com.mojang` folder on your Desktop, so you can easily access it at any time.